sanjeetcalgary/Terraform/README.md

 ------------------------------------------------
 ## Lifecycle
 used to manage the lifecycle of a resource.
-It provides a way to specify additional behavior that affects how Terraform handles changes to a resource. o	create_before_destroy: This boolean value determines whether Terraform creates a new resource before destroying the old one.
+It provides a way to specify additional behavior that affects how Terraform handles changes to a resource.
+- create_before_destroy: This boolean value determines whether Terraform creates a new resource before destroying the old one.
 If set to true, Terraform will create a new resource before destroying the old one.
-This is useful for resources that can’t be updated in place, such as databases. o	prevent_destroy: This boolean value determines whether Terraform can destroy a resource.
+This is useful for resources that can’t be updated in place, such as databases.
+- prevent_destroy: This boolean value determines whether Terraform can destroy a resource.
 If set to true, Terraform will prevent the resource from being destroyed.
-This is useful for resources that should never be deleted, such as production databases or key management systems. o	ignore_changes: This list of attributes determines which resource attributes Terraform should ignore when determining whether a change has occurred.
-If an attribute is listed here, Terraform will ignore changes to that attribute and not try to update it. o	replace_triggered_by:
+This is useful for resources that should never be deleted, such as production databases or key management systems.
+- ignore_changes: This list of attributes determines which resource attributes Terraform should ignore when determining whether a change has occurred.
+If an attribute is listed here, Terraform will ignore changes to that attribute and not try to update it.
+- replace_triggered_by:
 -----------------------------------------------